regl-project/regl/API.md

   uniforms: {
     //
     // Dynamic properties can be functions.
-Each function gets
+Each function gets passed:
+    //
+    //  * args: which is a user specified object
+    //  * batchId: which is the index of the draw command in the batch
+    //  * stats: which are frame stats (see below)
     //
     angle: function (args, batchId, stats) {
       return args.speed * stats.count + 0.01 * batchId